mehulagg/gitlab/doc/topics/git/troubleshooting_git.md

 authentication).
 Make sure that SSH is correctly configured by following the instructions in the [SSH troubleshooting](../../ssh/README.md#troubleshooting-ssh-connections) documentation.

-If you're a GitLab administrator and have access to the server, you can also prevent session timeouts by configuring SSH `keep alive` either on the client or on the server.
+If you're a GitLab administrator with server access, you can also prevent session timeouts by configuring SSH `keep-alive` on the client or the server.

 NOTE:
 Configuring both the client and the server is unnecessary.